Large Group Study Abroad Orientation

 Orientations for travel courses (also mandatory) will be conducted by the course leader and cover similar material to that of the large group orientation.
 Dates and times will be sent after acceptance by the course leader or the Office of International Education.

-The large group orientation is tentatively scheduled in late October/early November.
+The large group orientation is sceduled for Saturday, October 24 2015.
 Updates will be provided after program acceptance.
 Parents or other relatives and guardians are welcome to attend (up to 2 per student).

 Semester, Scotland ISS, and Hessen ISU/IWU students are also required to attend an individual program orientation to receive specific information about their study abroad location and necessary documents that need to be completed.
 This orientation is scheduled after program acceptance and students will be notified through their online application.
 If you have any questions or concerns please contact Jemma Lund.